Don’t blame your CRM system

 If it’s not on the system, it doesn’t exist:

 From today, start leading your team through your CRM system, evaluating deals only if these have the appropriate back story recorded in the system.
 Warn reps that if the deals they close don’t have the appropriate steps within the system, they will not count towards their commission.
 This ought to get them paying attention…

 Manage by Leading rather than Lagging KPIs:

-Lagging Sales KPIs are the indicators that tell us what has happened, the final output of our efforts (e.g. £100K deal closed) these are easy to measure but very difficult to impact.
+Lagging Sales KPIs are the indicators that tell us what has happened, the final output of our efforts (e.g. a £100K deal has closed) these are easy to measure but very difficult to impact.
 On the other hand, Leading KPIs track the steps necessary to reach our final output (e.g. 50 calls a day, 4 face-to-face customer meetings a week etc.) and so, have the biggest impact on our end results.
-The fastest way to increase sales performance is by working out exactly what Leading KPIs make your Lagging KPIs happen and driving faster achievement of them.
-Use these to coach your team.
+The fastest way to increase sales performance is by working out exactly what Leading KPIs make your Lagging KPIs happen.
+Then you can simply drive faster achievement of them.
+Use these KPIs to coach your team.
 So, rather than telling a sales guy to ‘sell more’, encourage them to ‘make more calls during the golden calling hour(s)’.

 Reward the journey, not just the destination:

 Typically, reps are measured on their end results; like how many deals they closed this month.
 But, if what you really want is to help them to increase sales performance, start rewarding them every time they use the system to update their meeting notes, set closing dates or add new contact details.
 Using an app like SuMo Motivate will help you to easily track these positive behaviours, offering intelligent coaching prompts at the time of action and rewarding users with points and badges every time they use the system correctly.
 Start small and only increase the complexity of what you’re asking your reps to do when the new behaviours become habitual.